NEET 2024 Marks And Rank Analysis (Historical Reference for 2025 & 2026 Aspirants)

 Can a lower score still secure admission?

-How important is understanding marks vs rank before counseling?
+How important is understanding marks vs rank before counselling?

-Knowing approximate rank for your score helps shortlist colleges, plan choice filling, and improve admission chances in UG medical programs.
+Knowing your approximate rank for a given score helps shortlist colleges, plan choice filling on MCC and state portals, and improve admission chances under NMC-regulated UG medical programs.

 Raghuvamshi Kanukruthi